ONLINE HELP

 HDeactivateFilter(ORDER)

-Method 4: Using an SQL query
+Method 4: Using SQL queries

 To loop through the data file using a filter via a query: